 The risk of having a venous thrombosis is about eight times greater if you have heterozygous Factor V Leiden than for someone without Factor V Leiden.
-However, this risk is still relatively low and most people with the condition are not affected.
+However, this risk is still relatively low and most people with the condition do not have blood clots.